Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Main Results

 \subsection{Stability and Generalization of UD}

 In most of the recent HO applications~\cite{franceschi2018bilevel,liu2018darts,guo2020safe,ren2018learning} that we are aware of, stochastic gradient descent (SGD) is adopted for its scalability and efficiency.
-Therefore, we present the main results on UD with SGD in the outer level here.\footnote{See Appendix B for the results on UD with GD in the outer level.}
+Therefore, we present the main results on UD with SGD in the outer level here.\footnote{See Appendix D for the results on UD with GD in the outer level.
+The generalization gap of UD with GD in the outer level has an exponential dependence on $T$ and $K$, and has the same $1/m$ dependence on $m$ as SGD.}

 Recall that a randomized HO algorithm returns a random variable with the outcome space $\Lambda \times \Theta$ in general.
 To establish the generalization bound, we define the following notion of \emph{uniform stability on validation in expectation}. \begin{definition} A randomized HO algorithm $\sA$ is $\beta$-uniformly stable on validation in expectation if for all validation datasets $S^{val}, S^{'val} \in Z^\mval$ such that $S^{val}, S^{'val}$ differ in at most one sample, we have